soniamitchell/soniamitchell/README.md

 # Sonia Mitchell

-* Lead research software engineer / data analyst at the Scottish Covid-19 Response Consortium.
+* Lead R developer for the Scottish Covid-19 Response Consortium.
-* Postdoctoral researcher at the Institute of Biodiversity, Animal Health, and Comparitive Medicine, University of Glasgow.
+* Postdoctoral researcher at IBAHCM, University of Glasgow.
 * Interested in contributing to open source projects and learning new programming skills.